nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is an invalid employee ID)<br>
       Expected: Similar to previous.

+### Sorting a list

+1. Sorting the list of employees while all persons are being shown

+   1. Prerequisites: List all persons using the `list` command.
+At least 1 employee is in the list.

+   2. Test case: `sort f/salary in/asc`<br>
+   Expected: Employees will be sorted based on their salaries in ascending order.
+   Details of the deleted employee shown in the status message.

+   3. Test case: `sort f/phone in/asc` or `sort f/department in/desc`<br>
+   Expected: List is not sorted (field phone cannot be used to sort).
+Error details shown in the status message.

+   4. Test case: `sort f/name in/ascending` or `sort f/department in/random`<br>
+   Expected: List is not sorted (order parameter can only be asc or desc).
+Error details shown in the status message.

+   5. Test case: `sort f/name` or `sort in/desc`<br>
+   Expected: List is not sorted (missing parameters).
+Error details shown in the status message.

+   6. Test case: `sort f/name in/` or `sort f/ in/desc`<br>
+      Expected: List is not sorted (empty parameters).
+Error details shown in the status message.

+2. Sorting the list of employees when only some employees are being shown

+   1. Prerequisites: Filter some employees using the `find Marketing` command.
+Some employees in the list.

+   2. Try the test cases in the previous section (Adding leave while all employees are being shown)
+      Expected: Same as the previous section

 ### Adding Leave for an Employee

 1. Adding leave while all employees are being shown

    1. Prerequisites: List all employees using the `list` command.
 At least 1 employee is in the list.
    Employee with employee ID "EID1234-5678" is in the list, and has one leave date "2023-11-11" in his LeaveList.

    2. Test case: `addleave id/EID1234-5678 from/2023-12-04 to/2023-12-05`<br>
    Expected: The leave dates "2023-12-04" and "2023-12-05" are added to the leave list of the employee with ID "EID1234-5678".
    Details of the employee's leave list shown in the result display.